GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Introduction

-Our contribution is a memory-efficient SLAM framework, called GEVO, that significantly reduces memory overhead by \emph{rendering} past images from the existing map instead of storing them in memory.
-However, the fidelity of these rendered images is lower than the original and can slowly degrade overtime due to the artifacts in the map caused by forgetting.
-Thus, using these images to guide GS optimization alone is insufficient for constructing a high fidelity map.
-To ensure that rendered images retain high fidelity, we propose novel GS initialization and optimization procedures to further reduce instances of occlusion and overfitting caused by catastrophic forgetting as follows: \begin{enumerate} \item \textbf{Occupancy-Preserving Initialization}: To reduce incorrect occlusions, Gaussians that lie within the obstacle-free regions (\ie, orange Gaussian in the blue region of \Cref{fig:ro}) are pruned.
+Our contribution is a memory-efficient SLAM framework using Gaussians, called GEVO, that significantly reduces memory overhead by \emph{rendering} past images from the existing map instead of storing them in memory.
+However, the fidelity of these images is lower than the original and can slowly degrade overtime due to the artifacts in the map caused by forgetting.
+Thus, using these images to guide Gaussian optimization via splatting (\ie, GS~\cite{kerbl20233d}) alone is insufficient for constructing a high fidelity map.
+To complement GS, GEVO contains the following procedures to further reduce incorrect occlusion and overfitting due to catastrophic forgetting: \begin{enumerate} \item \textbf{Occupancy-Preserving Initialization}: To reduce incorrect occlusions, Gaussians that lie within the obstacle-free regions (\ie, orange Gaussian in the blue region of \Cref{fig:ro}) are pruned.
 Thus, in addition to representing obstacles, Gaussians representing free regions are initialized to identify incorrect occlusions. \item \textbf{Consistency-Aware Optimization:} To reduce overfitting of the map to the current window, we only optimize a small subset of Gaussians that are both inconsistent and sufficiently visible to the camera (see orange Gaussians in \Cref{fig:iro}).
 To ensure rendered images maintain high fidelity, we locally optimize noisy Gaussians created from the current sliding window before merging them to the map for global optimization. \end{enumerate}

 Across a variety of environments, GEVO achieves comparable map fidelity (see \Cref{fig:forgetting-visualization-ours}) and reduces the memory overhead to around 58MBs, which is up to $94\times$ lower than prior works.
-Thus, GEVO makes a significant stride towards the deployment of GS-based SLAM on mobile devices.
+Thus, GEVO makes a significant stride towards the deployment of GS-based SLAM on low-energy devices.